Ousted Wellington mayor Justin Lester's recount bid declined

 • Justin Lester doesn't have the numbers he was counting on

-The application said 193 of them would have swung in Lester's favour and just 109 in Foster's, changing the outcome of the mayoralty.
+Lester's argument claimed 193 of these partial votes would have swung in his favour and just 109 in Foster's, changing the outcome of the mayoralty.

+Under the single transferable vote system (STV) candidates are ordered by preference but the rankings must follow an unbroken sequence.

+For example, if a voter ranked candidates with numbers 1, 2 and 4, having left out a number 3, then votes would only be valid for 1 and 2.
+After that, the electoral officer would not be able to determine preferences.

+However, the District Court judge was satisfied these preferences could not be counted.

+"Mr Lester's belief cannot be considered to be reasonable if it requires a recount to be run contrary to the very regulations that prescribe the process that must be followed for the counting of votes."

-According to information released to the Herald yesterday, 145 of those 193 votes would actually have already gone to Foster because he had a valid preference before the sequence break.
+Furthermore, according to the Chief Electoral Officer report, 145 of those 193 votes would actually have already gone to Foster because he had a valid preference before the sequence break.

-A District Court judge said in the decision on the application: "I am satisfied from the report provided by the Electoral Officer that the process was carried out in accordance with the Regulations and there are sufficient quality assurance and other checks in place to provide confidence in the results."
+The judge said at the end of the decision on the application: "I am satisfied from the report provided by the Electoral Officer that the process was carried out in accordance with the regulations and there are sufficient quality assurance and other checks in place to provide confidence in the results."